pahowart/ampread/README.md

   adafruit_io with no exception handling and

-  adafruit_iov1a with basic exception handling.
+  adafruit_io_v1c with basic exception handling and holiday schedule implemented.

 I have no idea how to use github correctly for version control etc. Figuring that out is for another day.